-- Collegiate Singers the largest university chorus, the ensemble performs a wide variety of music from all genres including choral master works with guest soloists and orchestra.
-No audition required. - Concert Chorale-the premier vocal chamber ensemble, this a cappella choir performs the finest in classical, traditional, contemporary, and world music choral repertoire.
-Audition required. - Gospel Choir a mixed choral ensemble, repertoire ranges from traditional to contemporary gospel, spiritual, anthems, and praise and worship music.
-No audition required. - Frequency a select vocal ensemble performs the best in vocal Jazz.
+- Collegiate Singers the largest university chorus, the ensemble performs a wide variety of music from all genres.
+No audition required. - Concert Chorale the premier vocal chamber ensemble, this mixed choir performs the finest in classical, traditional, contemporary, and world music choral repertoire.
+Audition required. - Opera Workshop performance of opera scenes and staged operas.
+Permission of instructor. - POPulus a contemporary music ensemble showcasing styles from all genres of American popular music.
 Audition required.